 - Choose healthy, low calorie foods and watch your portion sizes at mealtime.
-Serve a big salad as a meal a few times per week (but don't ruin it with high-calorie toppings) and avoid fried foods and high calorie desserts.
+Serve a big salad as a meal a few times per week and avoid fried foods and high calorie desserts.

 - Indulge each other in sweet words and kisses rather than candies and rich foods.

 - Take a cooking class together and learn how to prepare healthy and delicious meals at home.
 Sharing the cooking and meal planning for two will help you keep each other on a healthy diet.

 Weight Gain and Eating for Two

 Weight gain during pregnancy is normal, and it may take more than a year after the birth of your baby to lose all that extra weight.
 It isn't always easy though.
 If your eating habits changed during the nine months of pregnancy, you'll have to change them back to return to your healthy weight.